 Now’s The Time To Get Defensive

 That way you can take the mighty Defender (as well as all of our other premium plugins) for a test drive first.
-If you’re not satisfied within the 7 days, just cancel your sub and we’ll try to do better for you next time.
+If you’re not satisfied within the trial period, just cancel your sub and we’ll try to do better for you next time.
 No harm done.

 (There’s also the free version of Defender if you’re not ready for that kind of commitment).